GitCodeplated/techdegree-project-1/README.md

 ## Deploying this project

-This project is production ready and fully deployed here - [Here](https://techdegree-project-1.vercel.app/)
+This project is production ready and fully deployed 🚀 - [Here](https://techdegree-project-1.vercel.app/)

-**I had a lot of fun building!** 🚀